RT-FACT: the man (and the music) behind the read-as-you-wish stage name

 On influences, family, and the future

 Throughout this interview, I confessed my ignorance regarding electronic music.
-I can’t say it’s a genre I listen to a lot and my knowledge doesn’t go much beyond well-known hits by Massive Attack, Daft Punk, or LCD Soundsystem (which I don’t even know if it qualifies as electronic music?).
+I can’t say it’s a genre I listen to a lot.
+My knowledge doesn’t go much beyond well-known hits by Massive Attack, Daft Punk, or LCD Soundsystem (which I don’t even know if it qualifies as electronic music?).

 So, I was naturally curious about his influences.
 What influences a young electronic music creator who grew up in a household with two classical music players?

 “That’s hard to answer!
 I have so many different influences!
 Of course, I grew up listening to my sister playing Bach, Mozart, Beethoven, and Chopin on the piano, but I also listened to a lot of jazz with my father.
 I remember listening to jazz from an early age.
-On the other hand, I also listened to bands that were popular in the 1980s like Queen.
+On the other hand, I also listened to popular bands in the 1980s, like Queen.
 So, I really have a hard time pinpointing what actually influenced me.”

 “The influence of electronic music came much later.
-It grew stronger as I thought I wanted to create a sort of ambient music, but then I wasn’t able to create music that followed a formula, or a set of rules.
-All my different influences lead me to create something unique, that’s just mine.
+It grew stronger as I thought I wanted to create a sort of ambient music, but then I couldn’t create music that followed a formula or a set of rules.
+All my different influences lead me to create something unique that’s just mine.
 I’m not gloating or anything!”